gery117/gery117/README.md

 **Description:**
 - Build a Decision tree model as well as a Random forest model that analyzes a dataset and that predicts whether an employee will leave the company based on their department, number of projects, average monthly hours, and any other data points.
 - Performed **data exploration, data cleaning, logistic regression model building, and model assumptions checking.
-- Visualized trends with box plots and scatterplots to identify key success drivers, create correlation heatmaps, confusion matix and decision tree splits,
+- Visualized trends with box plots and scatterplots to identify key success drivers, create correlation heatmaps, confusion matix and decision tree splits.
 - Construct a Decison tree model and a Random forest model and set up cross validated grid-search for both models, perform feature engineering to droping and creating new variables to improve on the models.
 **Skills:** Data cleaning, statistical analysis, data visualization, correlation matrices, histogram plotting, confusion matrices.
 **Tech:** Python (Numpy, Pandas, Seaborn, Matplotlib, sklearn).